arianvp/crdt/README.md

 One property of a CRDT is that it's monotonically increasing.
 This means that over time, a CRDT will only grow larger and larger.
 The problem with this is, that we have to send the _entire_ state in the message to allow for sharing of state.
 This means that over time, messages will get bigger and bigger and congest the network.

 ## Delta-mutators
 Luckily there is a way to reduce bandwidth in safe manner.
-And it's based on the observation that

-## Not Implemented

-We have not implemented ORSets.
-They allow multiple removals of elements.
-(Whilst 2psets don't) but implementing them with delta-mutators whilst maintaining causality is a lot more involved and I simply did not have the time.
-I might implement this later
+And it's based on the observation that the delta's of some CRDTs are CRDTs themselves.
+Say I have  a Counter `c`.
+Which has to keep track of every nodes internal counter value.
+So basically a `Map Node Int` (See `IncrementOnlyCounter.hs`).
+Instead of sending the entire Map, I can send a subset of the Map with only the nodes for which the counter actually changed...
+Note that this is also a `Map Node Int`, and hence also a Counter CRDT.
+We can join this delta with CRDTs on other systems to propagate the updates, or join it with other deltas on other systems or deltas within the own system.
+This way you can send smaller fragments over the network with the same result.

+One thing that we do lose is causality.
+This is not really a problem with simple counter or an add-only set, but once you're going to have races between adds and removes, causality is really important.
+But even this can be mitigated by the means of vector clocks.
+I do not have an implementation of this mechanism though.
+I only implemented delta-mutators for CRDTs where causality is not a problem.
+Namely  counters  and Sets where you can only remove an element _once_.